 - a.
 Before the construction or placement of any structure, road, or facility supporting exploration, development, or production activities, the lessee must conduct an inventory of prehistoric, historic, and archeological sites within the area, including a detailed analysis of the effects that might result from that construction or placement. - b.
-The inventory of prehistoric, historic, and archeological sites must be submitted to the Director and the Office of History and Archeology (OHA) who will coordinate with the NSB for review and comment.
-If a prehistoric, historic, or archeological site or area could be adversely affected by a lease activity, the Director, after consultation with OHA and the NSB, will direct the lessee as to the course of action to take to avoid or minimize adverse effects.

-c.
-If a site, structure, or object of prehistoric, historic, or archaeological significance is discovered during lease operations, the lessee shall report the discovery to the Director as soon as possible.
-The lessee shall make all reasonable efforts to preserve and protect the discovered site, structure, or object from damage until the Director, after consultation with the State Historic Preservation Office and the NSB, has directed the lessee on the course of action to take for its preservation.
+The inventory of prehistoric, historic, and archeological sites must be submitted to the director and the Office of History and Archeology (OHA).
+If a prehistoric, historic, or archeological site or area could be adversely affected by a lease activity, the director, after consultation with OHA, will direct the lessee as to the course of action to take to avoid or minimize adverse effects. - c.
+If a site, structure, or object of prehistoric, historic, or archaeological significance is discovered during lease operations, the lessee shall report the discovery to the director as soon as possible.
+The lessee will make all reasonable efforts to preserve and protect the discovered site, structure, or object from damage until the director, after consultation with the State Historic Preservation Office, has directed the lessee on the course of action to take for its preservation.